I WRITE SO YOU DON'T HAVE TO.

 Corporate B2B sales continued for something like 11 years.
 Cold calls aside, it was a lot of fun.
 The lushest was the limos and Ritz Carltons that came along with medical sales.
 The most fun had to be the Google-like SEO startup that encouraged scooter races and loud music, topping out at 300 employees before the feds shut the place down (I snuck in a visit to Google's HQ in Mountain View just prior).
 And, the most enlightening (enlightening for my soul, anyway) had to be the fortune 500 (Lenovo).

 Not long after this exploratory phase, which included two 1,000 mile relocations, I made my way into marketing.
-Finally, the career I'd set out for so many years ago, yet something didn't feel right here either.
+Finally, the career I'd set out for so many years prior, yet something didn't feel right here either.
 So, I learned as much as I could and met some really great people while I pondered what I really wanted to be when I grew up.

 The real question was: How soon could I get out of high heels and all other business professional attire?

 It was at my first agency (where jeans were allowed and encouraged) that I wrote my first blog.
 I immediately knew what had been missing ALL THIS TIME.
-Writing sales proposals and PowerPoint presentations just weren't the same.
+Writing sales proposals and PowerPoint presentations just wasn't the same.
 Connecting with people via words and creativity, this was it.
 It was love at first blog and I knew there was no going back.
 I also now understood my love/hate relationship with research papers back in my college days.

 Eventually, the stars aligned and I became a freelance copywriter overnight.
 It was seemingly easy, not to say I didn't work hard and wasn't deserving - I had and I was - but having patience and trusting life was key for me to take the leap.
 Had I attempted to go full-time freelance any sooner, I'm not sure it would have worked out.

-See, due to the nature of my title, I was always first on the chopping block when it was time to downsize.
+Due to the nature of my title, I was always first on the chopping block when it was time to downsize.
 And, there was a lot of downsizing during those formative years!
 So layoffs became commonplace and, being normally risk-averse, I may never have jumped into entrepreneurship but my experiences had taught me that everything is a risk, whether it appears that way or not.

 If you've read this far and have any curiosity about working together, let's connect in one of the 74.6 ways available online, or, (gasp) in person!